Addy0606/imdbdataset/README.md

 **Approach**
 Will compare three models, a pytorch LSTM model, Logistic regression model from scikit learn, and linear svc from scikit learn, compare all metrics and plot learning curves and confusion matrixes.

-Aim: To compare the metrics of the two different models and plot the confusion matrix and training/test performance plots.
+**Aim:** To compare the metrics of the two different models and plot the confusion matrix and training/test performance plots.

 **Logistic Regression**:

+Type: Classical machine learning algorithm for binary classification.

+How it works: Models the probability of a class using the logistic (sigmoid) function.

-Reason to use: Simplicity: Easy to implement and interpret.
+Reason its been used: Simplicity: Easy to implement and interpret.
 Speed: Very fast to train even for high-dimensional datasets.

 This model works well with large datasets and provides solid results.